Fixed-Budget Best-Arm Identification in Structured Bandits: Linear Model

 \subsection{Proof Sketch}

 The key idea in analyzing \algGSE is to control the probability of eliminating the optimal arm in each stage.
 Our analysis is modular and easy to extend to other elimination algorithms.
-The outline of the analysis is common in MABs.
-However, it is not obvious if it also leads to near-optimal error bounds in structured problems.
 Let $E_t$ be the event that the optimal arm is eliminated in stage $t$.
-Then,

-where $\bar{E}_t$ is the complement of event $E_t$.
+Then, $ \delta=\prob{\cup_{t = 1}^s E_t} \leq \sum_{t=1}^s \prob{E_t|\bar{E}_1, \dots, \bar{E}_{t - 1}}\,, $ where $\bar{E}_t$ is the complement of event $E_t$.
 In \cref{lem:prob-elim-best}, we bound the probability that a suboptimal arm has a higher estimated mean reward than the optimal arm.
-This is a novel concentration result for linear bandits in successive elimination algorithms. \begin{lemma} In \algGSE with the linear model of Eq.~\ref{eq:LinMuh}, the probability that any suboptimal arm $i$ has a higher estimated mean reward than the optimal arm in stage $t$ satisfies

-\end{lemma} This lemma is proved using a standard concentration bound.
-Next, we use it in \cref{lem:prob-err-one-stage-OPT-G} to bound the probability that the optimal arm is eliminated in a stage $t$.
+This is a novel concentration result for linear bandits in successive elimination algorithms. \begin{lemma} In \algGSE with the linear model of \cref{eq:LinMuh}, the probability that any suboptimal arm $i$ has a higher estimated mean reward than the optimal arm in stage $t$ satisfies $ \prob{\muh_{i,t}>\muh_{1,t}}\leq 2\exp\big(\frac{-\Delta_{i}^2\sigma^{-2}}{2\vnorm{x_i-x_1}^2_{V_t^{-1}}}\big)\,. $ \end{lemma} This lemma is proved using an argument mainly driven from a concentration bound.
+Next, we use it in \cref{lem:prob-err-one-stage-OPT-G} to bound the probability that the optimal arm is eliminated in stage $t$.